Hume-Fogg High School: Arts at Hume-Fogg

 Hume-Fogg's Arts Department consists of Fine Arts, Band, Orchestra, Choir, and Theater programs.

 Every year, Hume-Fogg's theater department collaborates with the choral and orchestral programs on the production of a fall musical.
 Recent productions include Hairspray, West Side Story, Les Misérables, and Beauty and the Beast.

-The Band program consists of Beginning Band, Concert Band, Wind Ensemble, and two Jazz Bands, and jazz combos.
+The band program consists of the Concert Band and the Wind Ensemble.
+The school also has an out-of-school Jazz Band.
 The jazz band has competed in the Essentially Ellington High School Jazz Band Competition and Festival in New York City on several occasions.
-The Orchestra program consists of a String ensemble, which also serves as part of the Pit Orchestra in the fall musicals.
-The Hume-Fogg String Orchestra has collaborated with the string ensembles of Martin Luther King Magnet at Pearl High School at the MTSBOA Concert Festivals.
+The Orchestra program consists of Beginning Strings, Philharmonic Orchestra, and Chamber Orchestra.
+The Chamber Orchestra has played at the Nashville Downtown Partnership and the Governor's Literacy Alliance Dinner for several years.
 The Choral program consists of a Mixed Chorus and a Show Choir.
-Several students perform in musical groups outside of school such as the Curb Youth Symphony, Music City Youth Orchestra, and the Blair Chorus programs.
+Many students perform in musical groups outside of school such as the Curb Youth Symphony, Tennessee Youth Symphony, Music City Youth Orchestra, and the Blair Chorus programs.